 From the information you get:

-• Body Direction : Have you checked the direction of body?
+•Body Direction : Have you checked the direction of the body?

-• Aspect Ratio : Have you checked what is the format of the image?
+•Aspect Ratio : Have you checked the aspect ratio of the image?

 • Position : Have you checked the position of the character on stage?

-• Clarity & Simplicity : Have you composed your plane so that the movement be read simply and clearly?
+•Clarity & Simplicity : Have you composed your shot to read the movement simply and clearly?

-• Framing : Have you checked the relationship with the framing and other objects coming?
+• Framing : Have you checked the relationship between the framing and the other objects?

 POSE (See POSE)

-• Design : Have you maintained a harmony in the pose, avoiding twinning, tangents?, In other words : Do your pose has appeal?
+•Design : Have you maintained a harmony in the pose, avoiding twinning, tangents?, in other words : Do your pose have appeal?

-• Exaggerated : Have you exaggerated enough your poses, falseando si es necesario y usando el squash & strech?
+•Exaggerate : Have you exaggerated enough your poses, tweaking if necessary, using squash & strech?

 • Entertainment : Did you use all the parts of the character to transmit your intention?